 You may be thinking, since the hops and alcohol in beer kill pathogens which prevents anyone from actually getting sick off skunked beer, does it really matter if I push my cleaning schedule out to every three weeks instead of two?
-Aside from possibly being against the law in your state and helping maintain relationships with distributors, the answer is still a resounding yes!
+Aside from possibly being against the law in your state, the answer is still no!
 Here’s why.

 Draught beer is the second biggest money-maker for bars and restaurants, with an 80% or greater profit margin.
 So, to maintain those margins you want to maintain your lines and equipment to keep customers coming back.

 The Cost Per Beer Line Cleaning vs. Profit Cost

 According to the Brewers Association, the average cost of cleaning a beer line is between $6 and $12 (this accounts for the cost of beer lost during cleaning and the cost for time, labor, and materials).
 Now consider some of the costs associated with serving skunk beer (which will eventually be noticed in all taps, not just one) in each of the following scenarios:

 - Customers don’t order another beer